NEW UPDATE 26.01:

 If you are sick and think that you might be infected with corona, call your doctor.
 If you have symptoms of corona, you will be tested.
 You must report to your leader if you are infected.

-Students who suspect that they are infected with corona must stay at home for two days to see if they get better.
+Students who suspect that they are infected with corona must contact their doctors.
 If they do not have a doctor in Ås they must contact Ås municipality doctor's office for testing.

 NMBU has created an emergency crisis team comprised of university leadership, the Head of Security, the Chief of Health and Safety, and others.
 The team meets daily and evaluates the current situation on an ongoing basis.